Car Insurance After Divorce: How to Split Policies & Update Coverage

 What Your Divorce Decree Should Cover for Auto Insurance

 Your divorce decree is more than just a legal document ending your marriage — it should contain clear insurance provisions to prevent future disputes.
-Here's what to include:
+Many attorneys now recommend requiring proof of individual auto insurance policies from both spouses before the divorce decree is finalized.
+Some states, such as Washington, actually require new policies to be active before the decree is signed.

 Provision Why It Matters